TusharNautiyal-web/DataWrang-Library/README.md

 2. Update 0.0.5 will be having more encoding method like probablity encoder, binning features and much more.
 3. A new way to detect which method of null value imputation you should use for your feature.
 4. Update 0.0.6 will be having a feature for faster reads and write of big files.
-5. New Update 0.0.5 will be having NLP stop words support for all indian laguages and western languages.
+5. New Update 0.0.6 will be having NLP stop words support for all indian laguages and western languages.
-6. New update 0.0.5 will have auto ml functionality.
+6. New update 0.0.6 will have auto ml functionality.
+7. New update 0.0.5 will have a suggest class for doing what was told in 3rd option rolling out on august 5 Thank you for supporting this library.
+8. New Update 0.0.5 will also have a new feature for getting precision fpr, tpr and specificity confirmed.
+9. New update 0.0.5 will be also going to get optimize_dataframe function to optimize your load speed so that need of chunksize for lower size dataset is reduced.
+10. Date Confirmed for rollout of 0.0.5 is August 5.

 # Getting Started Documentaiton